analogdevicesinc/msdk/Examples/MAX32650/StaticLibrary_Example/README.md

 Simple program that demonstrates how to build and link static libraries.

-The demo application does uppercase and lowercase string conversion using functions provided by an example static library.
+The demo application reads the push button inputs and toggles the LEDs based on the input states.
+The GPIO functions are built into a static library that can be found under TestLib project.
+Refer to project.mk to see how to link your application to a static library.

 ## Required Connections